Spicing up your new aquarium with some exotic freshwater crustaceans is always a good idea.

 They are also more agile than Ghost shrimp but you should still observe the aquarium for any chasing, nipping, and possible injuries.

-4. Bamboo Shrimp
+4. Bamboo Shrimp and Bettas

 Unlike most aquarium shrimp, the Bamboo shrimp may swim through the water column in search of food.